[TOC]

 - Downloading models from HuggingFace using proxies:

-suggests a workaround by downloading models directly from HuggingFace and then placing them manually into the LM Studio models folder.- Despite the workaround,
+@cmpleo.discusses the issue of being unable to access and download models from HuggingFace using LM Studio in China, even through a v2rayNG proxy.@fabguysuggests a workaround by downloading models directly from HuggingFace and then placing them manually into the LM Studio models folder.- Despite the workaround,

-suggests that the issue might arise from HuggingFace being blocked in China, which might not be circumvented with a VPN when using LM Studio.
+@heyitsyorkiesuggests that the issue might arise from HuggingFace being blocked in China, which might not be circumvented with a VPN when using LM Studio.

 - New Yearās celebrations: There are several joyful exchanges and greetings given in celebration of the New Year.